dstrube1/playground_cPlusPlus/udemy/readme.md

 * main
 * * starting point; was putting all code here until it became clear it was becoming unwieldy
-* * currently just a place to display what happens when a quotient of two integers that results in a float is assigned to an int: rounding down
+* * currently just a place to display whatever was the most recent thing I was curious about

 * L0
 * * externs and globals